Nitrokey/nitrokey-documentation/source/components/nitrophone/hmdm/plugin.rst

 4. In this new window click on browse and select the plugin APK you wish to install.

-5. Click on Save and it will ask you if you want to add this plugin in your current configurations.
+5. Click on Save.

+6. A new window will ask you if you want to add this plugin in your available configurations if you wish then you need to check the desired box and change the option to "Install".

 The plugin is now added.

+You can manage some installed plugins in the "Settings" tab of your web panel in the "Plugins" section.

 Update Plugins
 --------------